tonytins/cudoc/README.md

 ## Background

-The initial version of DOC was based on Microsoft Frontpage 2003 and later Dreamweaver 8 before being abandoned due to the difficulty of maintaining each individual page.
-It was recently rediscovered again in old cloud backups containing some art previously considered lost, where it was restored and given a modern codebase.
-Finally, DOC was moved to Blazor WebAssembly for better maintenance after the opportunity to use an empty template became available.
+Inspired by Cartoon Network, I created DOC as the Furry Blue DOC when I was 17 using Microsoft Frontpage 2003.
+I learned Frontpage back when mom brought me to some of her collage classes.
+I eventually installed it myself onto future desktops, at that time, to create my own websites.
+For reference, the artwork on this site dates back two years prior to the original site's creation.
+Sometime later I attempted to maintain it using Dreamweaver 8 when I moved to macOS.

+It wasn't until recently that I rediscovered it again in old cloud backup containing some art I previously considered lost.
+I restored and cleaned up to the best of my ability until I realized how complex the simple looking site really was underneath.
+Having moved on from WYSIWYG editors, I migrated the codebase to it once I discovered .NET 7 and Blazor WebAssembly using thier blank templates.
+Funny, how I've come full circle in using Microsoft's products. xD

 ## To-do